 Health consultant, Diane Randall, states, “I drink water because it's good for me.
 I have evolved from the sugary drinks because they are bad for my health.
 I have spent many years figuring this out.
 I drink fermented drinks like kefir and Kombucha, green tea (decaf), and if I want orange juice, I may squeeze it periodically because it takes a lot of oranges for one glass of orange juice.
 Water has helped me and others to clear the toxins from my body, I have beautiful clear skin and you can shed the pounds because the water helps to keep one full.
 I teach a class called ‘Addicted to Sugar!
 How to Kick the Habit’ where I educate the public on switching the can of soda for more water and drinks that contain natural sugars (honey, real plant agave, brown rice syrup) all in moderation---- I encourage drinking water for the most part.”

-Citrus fruits offer a whole host of health benefits, but let’s face it, it’s a little difficult to consume a lemon or lime on their own without puckering up.
+When it comes to citrus fruits, the benefits of fruit infused water can be great, but let’s face it, it’s a little difficult to consume a lemon or lime on their own without puckering up.
 However, diluted with water, they add a zesty boost to your water’s flavor.
 By far and away, lemon is probably the most popular fruit used to infuse water.

 Marian Rothschild, author of Look Good Now and Always, shares, "Gotta admit, I am a health food junkie.
 I drink water all day long while working at my desk and at the gym while working out, but my favorite way to drink filtered water is with a slice of Meyer's lemon.
 That particular fruit has such a delicious flavor, it makes drinking water more like a treat.
 Couple that flavor with the benefits of drinking lemon water and I’m happy and hydrated!”

 Simple, healthy, refreshing, and best of all – easy!
-You can mix this one up in the time it takes to slice a lemon and pour a glass of water – and she isn’t lying about the benefits of drinking lemon water.
-She’s not the only one who touts the benefits of water, too.
+You can mix this one up in the time it takes to slice a lemon and pour a glass of water – and she isn’t lying about the rewards to health associated with drinking lemon water.
+She’s also not the only one who touts the benefits of fruit infused water, either.
 Holistic health coach, Kimberly Petrosino, from Happy Healthy Hearts, also recommends adding lemon to your water:

 “I recommend adding fruit, especially lemon, to water any time of day.
 Many people in the wellness industry say it's important to start the day with a glass of lemon water because I revitalizes them for the day to come.
 I actually feel like lemon water at the end of the day helps me relax.
 Every person is different.
 I also find that adding mint to my lemon water helps me digest a big meal and eliminates that bloated feeling.”